stevenchendan/book-playground/Learning-Patterns/Readme.md

 * Webpack - JavaScript module bundler
 * Next.js - A React framework with many best-in-class features including SSR, Code splitting, optimized for performance

+**Props**: short for properties. refer to internal data to a component in React.

+**State**: is an object holds some information that may change over the lifetime of the component. manage the way that data changes becomes.

+**Props vs State**: **props** are variables passed to it by its parent component

+**State** is still variable. but directly initialized and managed by the component

+Think of React components like micro-applications each component should have a single purpose.

 ###Singleton Pattern